Nikola: Signs The GM Deal Is Likely Gone (NASDAQ:NKLA)

 Finally, for those considering selling short Nikola, there are 3 other relevant pieces of information:

 - Nikola might unveil the Badger on December 3-5.
 This is next week.
-This is an hype event, and under a favorable market it could lead to a “buy the rumor” until that date.
+This is a hype event, and under a favorable market, it could lead to a “buy the rumor” until that date.

 - Nikola and GM can both terminate the partnership if the deal doesn’t close by December 3.
 So, as December 3 gets closer, the risk of an announcement that the deal is terminated (at least for the Badger) increases a lot.